Intersecting families of graphs of functions over a finite field: Preliminaries

 and because of our assumption, this polynomial vanishes at every element of $\F_q \setminus \{0\}$.

 {\bf The $p>2$ case.}

 If we multiply this polynomial by $x^{1+p+p^2+\ldots+p^{n-1}}$, then we obtain

 and this polynomial vanishes at every element of $\F_q$.
 As a function, this polynomial remains the same if we consider it modulo $x^{p^n}-x$, so it is the same function as the polynomial we obtain when we replace the exponents $p^{i+j}$ with $p^{i+j-n}$ for each $i+j\geq n$.
 Denote this new polynomial with $\tilde{f}$.
+The fact that we multiplied $f$ by $x^{1+p+p^2+\ldots+p^{n-1}}$ ensures that the exponents of $\tilde{f}$ are larger than $0$ and smaller than $q$.
 We claim that each monomial has different degree in $\tilde{f}$.
 It is clear that $\tilde{f}$ is the sum of at most $n^2$ monomials and the set of degrees of these monomials is contained in the set

-Assume that for some $a_1,a_2\in \{0,1,\ldots,n-1\}$, $b_1,b_2 \in \{0,1,\ldots,n-1\}$ and $(a_1,b_1)\neq (a_2,b_2)$
+Assume that for some $c_1,c_2\in \{0,1,\ldots,n-1\}$, $d_1,d_2 \in \{0,1,\ldots,n-1\}$ and $(c_1,d_1)\neq (c_2,d_2)$

-or equivalently $p^{a_1}+p^{b_2}=p^{a_2}+p^{b_1}$.
-Since the base $p$-digits of an integer are uniquely determined, this implies $\{a_1,b_2\}=\{a_2,b_1\}$, so either $a_1=a_2$ and $b_1=b_2$, or $a_1=b_1$ and $a_2=b_2$.
+or equivalently $p^{c_1}+p^{d_2}=p^{c_2}+p^{d_1}$.
+Since the base $p$-digits of an integer are uniquely determined, this implies $\{c_1,d_2\}=\{c_2,d_1\}$, so either $c_1=c_2$ and $d_1=d_2$, or $c_1=d_1$ and $c_2=d_2$.
 We conclude that two distinct monomials of $\tilde{f}$ have the same degree $d$ if any only if $d=1+p+\ldots+p^{n-1}$, that is, when in

 we have $i=0$.

 Note that the degree of $\tilde{f}$ is at most

 Since $p>2$, $m$ is clearly smaller than $q$, but $\tilde{f}$ has $q$ roots (the elements of $\F_q$).
 Thus it is the zero polynomial, all of its coefficients are zero.
 The coefficients of $\tilde{f}$ are the $p^j$-powers of $a_1,\ldots,a_{n-1}$ and $\Tr_{q/p}(a_0)$.
 So $f(x)=a_0x$.